AnshRaj112/kampyn-backend/docs/SECURITY.md

 # Security Documentation

-This document outlines the security measures, best practices, and vulnerability management for the BitesBay backend system.
+This document outlines the security measures, best practices, and vulnerability management for the KAMPYN backend system.

 **Last Updated:** October 2025